Skip to Main Content

 What happens if I have to quit GNTC (withdraw from all classes) because of personal or other reasons?
 Will I be eligible for aid the following semester?
 Will I have to pay my financial aid back?

 You will be checked for Satisfactory Academic Progress.
-With the exception of developmental classes, all courses taken at GNTC will be considered in the GPA and Completion Rate when computing your eligibility for financial aid.
+Except for developmental classes, all courses taken at GNTC will be considered in the GPA and Completion Rate when computing your eligibility for financial aid.
 If you are suspended from financial aid, you will need to return to GNTC at your own expense until you have met the required standards.

 You have the right to appeal your Suspension provided you complete the proper forms with the proper documentation.
 If your appeal is ruled in your favor, you may have aid reinstated as federal and state guidelines allow.
 See our Satisfactory Academic Progress Policy for more details.

-In most cases, when a student quits GNTC due to personal or other reasons, they may not have to repay financial aid.
+In most cases, when a student quits GNTC due to personal or other reasons, they may/may not have to repay financial aid.
 However, this may be dependent upon factors such as the last date of attendance/date of withdrawal, etc. The college is required to follow federal regulations on federal funds received, and this may cause you to have to repay some federal funds.
-Check with the Financial Aid Office anytime you withdraw or drop a class.
+Check with the Financial Aid Office beforehand anytime you plan to withdraw or drop a class.

 Will financial aid pay for audit or exempt classes?